Roundabout Accidents in Oregon: Right-of-Way Rules, Common Mistakes, and How to Prove Fault

 What if I’m in the outer lane and want to go past the next exit?

-You must follow the lane assignment signs and pavement markings.
-If your lane is designated for the next exit, continuing past it can violate the lane‑assignment rule and may place fault on you if a collision occurs.
+You should follow the lane assignment signs and pavement markings.
+If your lane is designated for the next exit, continuing past it can become strong evidence against you if a collision occurs.

 What if the other driver says I “cut them off” when I exited?